 This is why I champion the development of individual consciousness.
-I see it as the most effective action one person can take against the negative effects of the system of civilization.
+I see it as the most effective action one person can take against the system.
 With the clarity of perception that such development brings I can understand what's going on around me, and see opportunities for change in my own circumstances.
 Interestingly, non-dualist philosophies such as Taoism and Buddhism contain strong streams of anarchism.
 There is a good historical foundation for this approach to social change.
-On another continent, the African ethical system of ubuntu also supports the development of a holistic, interdependent view of human relationships, though without the anarchist flavouring.

 How might such consciousness-raising change my behaviour?
 Well, it could prompt a very wide variety of new actions.
 My new course might involve political action, or it might not.
 It might involve direct action against the systems of oppression, or I might choose to remove myself from them.
 It could involve the building of new, more human-scale communities that bring some positive qualities of tribal life back into the modern world.
 It will probably involve refusal of one sort or another - the refusal of material values, of competition, of hierarchic subservience, of imposed fear, of being yet another sheep.
 It will insist on the autonomy that springs from my sense of self-worth, and will require me to give selflessly to the others-that-are-now-me so that we all might prosper.

 This approach has a lot in common with the Buddhist "Noble Eightfold Path".
 Specifically, the concepts of Right Understanding, Right Intention, Right Speech, Right Action and Right Livelihood all apply directly to the steps required to embody this "Natural Order".
 If we add the last three elements of the Path: Right Effort, Right Mindfulness and Right Concentration, it becomes clear that a response to social and ecological problems through anarchism not just a political, social and ecological journey.
-It is at its core a spiritual quest with the liberation of human life from self-inflicted suffering (and the liberation of all life from human-inflicted suffering) as its ultimate aim.
+It is at its core a spiritual quest with the liberation of all life as its aim.

 article may be reproduced in whole or in part , in any manner and for